 The modern world is losing the essence of writing because of haste and busy schedules.
-That is why there are few writers who can express exactly what they feel.
+That is why few writers can express exactly what they feel.
 If you are one of them, do not hesitate to reveal your skills to the world.

 9. Involvement in high- risk pursuits:

-In many professional situations, you may have to control your emotions and speak in favour of company decisions.
-Your face and body language should not reveal your true emotions to the onlooker.
+In many professional situations, you may have to control your emotions and speak in favor of company decisions.
+Your face and body language should not reveal you are true emotions to the onlooker.
 This can happen if you are a good actor and know how to control your true emotions.

 75 Best Hobbies for a Resume:

-Crafting an organized hobbies section on your resume should be done in a rightful manner to make it effective.
+Crafting an organized hobbies section on your resume should be done properly to make it effective.
 Also ignoring this can hinder your successful job application process.

 Every hobby or interest can exhibit the traits of a candidate.
 So while including them on your resume, choose wisely.